devagrawal09/web-codegen-scorer/README.md

 running `pnpm install`.
 Once they're installed, you can run the following commands:

+* `pnpm run release-build` - Creates a release build of the package in `dist` directory.
-* `pnpm run release-build` - Builds the package in the `dist` directory for publishing to npm.
+* `pnpm run npm-publish` - Builds the package and publishes it to npm.
 * `pnpm run eval` - Runs an eval from source.
 * `pnpm run report` - Runs the report app from source.
 * `pnpm run init` - Runs the init script from source.